opendocsg/slw-judgments-backfill/2010_SGHC_74/report.md

 8       I have considered whether rehabilitation should be the dominant consideration especially for each of those accused persons below the age of 21 years of age.

-9       In _Public Prosecutor v Leong Soon Kheong_ [2009] 4 SLR(R) 63, the Court of Appeal said at [26] to [28] and [31]:
+9       In _Public Prosecutor v Leong Soon Kheong_ <span class="citation">[2009] 4 SLR(R) 63</span>, the Court of Appeal said at [26] to [28] and [31]:

  26 In this genre of group violence, the two most pressing sentencing considerations are the principles of general deterrence and retribution.
-In PP v Law Aik Meng [2007] 2 SLR(R) 814 , the High Court emphatically underscored the particular relevance of general deterrence in cases involving group offences.
+In PP v Law Aik Meng <span class="citation">[2007] 2 SLR(R) 814</span> , the High Court emphatically underscored the particular relevance of general deterrence in cases involving group offences.
 The court noted at [25(b)]:

  Examples of particular circumstances of an offence which may attract general deterrence include: